What comes out of your mind once hearing the world of Indonesia? Do you always think most about Bali and Jakarta?

 The different ethnic background that the people of Indonesia have, makes the country is rich for culture.
 Their foods, art performances, languages, costumes, and other things are different.
 However, Indonesian people have learned to embrace all of them in harmonic diversity.

-Besides the local ethnics, traditional foods in Indonesia are also inspired by the surrounding countries, especially Chinese and India.
+Besides the local ethnics, traditional foods in Indonesia are also inspired by the surrounding countries, especially China and India.
 There are also foods heavily influenced by Malaysia, Thailand, and Singapore.
 A famous example is Satay, famous food in Indonesia made from grilled meat served with peanut sauce as the dressing.
 It was actually commonly found at the street stalls in Singapore and Thailand.

 There are many traditional dances in Indonesia.
 Take for example Saman, Reog Ponorogo and Kecak.
 They come from different ethnic groups and provinces, blessing the country with so many diversities by its own origin ethnics.